About the project

 Mary's biscuit tin began its journey at the Biscuit Factory in Newcastle Upon Tyne with a conversation between Mary’s close friends – the poet Gillian Allnutt and philosopher Mike Bavidge.
 From there it travelled to Oxford, London and Liverpool, before leaving the UK for Kingston (Canada), New York, Idaho, Tokyo (where it spent 9 months in lockdown), Wollongong, Paris, Munich and Dublin.
 It returned to Durham Book Festival and the Midgley Archive (University of Durham) in October 2021.

-Conversations will took place in galleries, cafes, community centres, studies, lecture halls and online.
+Conversations took place in galleries, cafes, community centres, studies, lecture halls and online.
 Some featured live music.
 The poet and philosopher were joined by an audience – in some locations just a handful of people, in others a crowd.
 At the end of each conversation the poet and philosopher placed an envelope in the biscuit tin filled with notes, poetry and wisdom.
 The collected envelopes were opened and read when the tin arrived at its next destination.

 By tracing the tin’s journey, we invite you to explore human stories and myths that transcend cultural and geographic barriers and which belong to us as a species.